oneops/oneops.github.io/user/design/apache-http-server-pack.md

 * Format: Base64 (OpenSSL)
 * Password: create a password

 1. Change the the _Listen Port_ on the _website_ component to 443 and enable _SSL_.
 2. Turn _Enable TLSv1_ the configuration of the _apache_ component off and remove 80 from the _Listen Ports_.
 3. Add the certificate details in design to use the same certificate for all environment, or in transition for each environment separate as desired.
 5. Add a _lb-certificate_ and _certificate_ component and configure the certificate.
 6.Commit the design changes and proceed with [deployment as usual](./components.html).

-These tips will help determining the correct certificate related values:

-* Certificate si the first section from the certificate pem file.
-* SSL CA Certificate Key is comprised of section 2 and 3 from the certificate pem file.
-* _Key_ is the 4th section from your certificate pem file starting with `-----BEGIN CERTIFICATE-----` and ending with `-----END CERTIFICATE-----` inclusive.
-* Use `openSSL rsa -in filename.pem -out filename.key` to create a key file from the pem file to determine the _SSL Certificate Key_ field value.